Cheshire East Council and its partners are offering a range of advice and support to residents on how to keep warm, well and safe this winter.

 Combating doorstep crime is a high priority for the Council and it can affect anyone – but often older and vulnerable adults are more at risk from becoming victims of bogus cold calling and rogue door-to-door sellers.

-And with the festive season at its height, the temptation to buy goods on the cheap is strong – but people are urged to avoid these people, who may rip them off.
+With the festive season at its height, the temptation to buy last-minute goods on the cheap is strong – but people are urged to avoid these people, who may rip them off.

-Cheshire East Council’s consumer protection and investigation team has a nominated neighbour scheme to help tackle the problem and is advising residents to take advantage of the initiative.
+Cheshire East Council’s Trading Standards investigations team has a ‘nominated neighbour’ scheme to help tackle the problem and is advising residents to take advantage of the initiative.

 The project means people can be protected by someone they know and trust, such as a neighbour or relative.